Hi, I’m Brian

 That’s why this blog exists.

 In 2015 I launched a SaaS service called Ottomatik focusing on Super Simple Backups.
+After successfully growing the company and learning a ton, I exited the business in 2018 to a private sale.

 I hope that you find the posts insightful and that they help you become a better freelancer, consultant, executive or entrepreneur.
 If there is anything specific that I can help you with, feel free to send me an email at firstname.lastname@example.org.